rbaumgar/monitor-demo-app/application-monitoring.md

 The cluster-admin can view all alert rules in the Administrator perspective, navigate to **Monitoring → Alerting → Alerting Rules**.

-The user can view the rules of one project in the Developer perspective, navigate to **Monitoring → Alerts page** in the OpenShift Container Platform web console.
+The user can view the rules of one project in the Developer perspective, navigate to **Observe → Alerts** in the OpenShift Container Platform web console.

 ## Sending Alerts to External Systems

-In OpenShift Container Platform firing alerts can be viewed in the Alerting UI.
+In OpenShift Container Platform, firing alerts can be viewed in the Alerting UI.
 Alerts are not configured by default to be sent to any notification systems.
 You can configure OpenShift Container Platform to send alerts to the following receiver types:

 - PagerDuty
 - Webhook
 - Email
 - Slack

-In this demo we will send the alert to our sample application (webhook).
+In this demo, we will send the alert to our sample application (webhook).

 ### Configuring alert receivers

-You can configure alert receivers as a user with the cluster-admin role.
+You can configure the alert receivers as a developer.

-1. Print the currently active Alertmanager configuration into file alertmanager.yaml:

 ```shell
 $ cat <<EOF | oc apply -f -